makrai/notes/vylomova16-take-took-gaggle-vect-diff-acl.md

 * test set including word pairs drawn at random
-* random pairs (have, works), (turn, took), and (works, started) were incorrectly classified as V ERB 3 , V ERB Past and V ERB 3Past, re- spectively.
-That is, the model captures syntax, but lacks the ability to capture lexical paradigms,
+* random pairs (have, works), (turn, took), and (works, started) were incorrectly classified as Verb 3 , Verb Past and Verb 3Past, respectively.
+  That is, the model captures syntax, but not lexical paradigms,

 ## OPEN-WORLD Training with Negative Sampling